yorklyb/SI-Diff/README.md

 ## Step 2: Feedforward-based Impedance Controller
 On top of the impedance controller, you need to further add a feedforward force term to the controller.
 You can start by designing the feedforward force using a simple pattern.
 For example, you can set fz as a sinusoidal signal and set fx, fy, mx, my, and mz to zero.
 Then, your robot should behave as shown in the following video.
-We provide one demonstration ([robot_action_train_demo.pkl](https://github.com/yorklyb/SI-Diff/blob/master/robot_action_train_demo.pkl) )in this repository to show what the training data look like.